electric-eloquence/gulp4-run-sequence/README.md

 that they appear to be running at the same time.
 This can be accomplished by rapidly switching between the processes on one processor core.

-"__Asynchrony__" refers to when a process occurs outside the main execution flow, and the main execution might need a response.
+"__Asynchrony__" refers to when a process runs outside the main execution flow, and the main execution might need a response.
 If it does, it must not block other processes not dependent on the response while it waits.

 JavaScript, and Node.js in particular, are frequently referred to as being "single-threaded".
 In recent years, this has become wholly untrue.
 If you are